It’s really hard to think of a better at-home job than blogging but that only happens if you can become a full-time blogger.

 If you’re going to spend your time building a blog to get a ton of traffic then you deserve to be rewarded properly for your efforts.

-6. Your List Is Your Money
+6. Your Funnel Is Your Money

 Most successful bloggers will tell you that the money is in the mailing list.
 I say it can start before the email list.
 It can start right after someone signs up for your free opt in.

 You’ll find that you can make a lot more money from the people on your list than those that visit your blog just once.